Following death of Ginsburg, Democratic fundraising platform sees record spike

 The Democratic Party’s online fundraising platform saw a dramatic spike in donations following the death of liberal icon, Supreme Court Justice Ruth Bader Ginsburg, Friday night.

-ActBlues received $6.3 million in donations between 9 p.m.
-Friday, and 9 a.m.
-Saturday – making the site's total donations processed, over $30 million reported The Hill Saturday.
+ActBlues received $6.3 million in donations within one hour Friday Night, contributing to the more than $30 million recieved between the hours of 9 p.m.
+Friday night, and 9 a.m.
+Saturday morning – ActBlues told Fox News Saturday.

 The site’s homepage tracker continues to increase every second, and has raised nearly $6.5 billion for Democrats since 2004.